 The curriculum covers a wide range of issues and provides fundamental skills while challenging students to critically analyze and creatively reform museums for a diverse society.
 The training is applicable to all types of museums, historical sites, natural parks, and cultural and discovery centers.

 All Museum Studies students are required to complete one or more internships to put their classroom knowledge to practice.
 Recent internship sites include the Fine Arts Museum of San Francisco, California Academy of Sciences, the Auckland War Memorial Museum in New Zealand, the Smithsonian Institution's Center for Folklife and Cultural Heritage, the Walt Disney Family Museum, among others.
-A list of recent student internships and alumni positions is included under "Related Downloads" on the right.

 All Museum Studies faculty members are practicing professionals.
 Their ranks include conservators, registrars/collections managers, educators, exhibit designers, and museum administrators.
 Students have close contact with other experts in the field through museum visits, guest speakers, and internships.
 During the academic year professionals from many of the more than 250 Bay Area museums work with JFK University students.